tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

 ## Overview

-The Kepler spacecraft hosts a 0.95-m aperture Schmidt telescope in an Earth-trailing heliocentric orbit, which insures a thermally stable environment and provides the ability to remain on a single pointing for the duration of each Campaign.
+The TESS spacecraft hosts a 4 10-cm aperture cameras in an eccentric high-earth orbit in a 2-to-1 resonance with the Moon.
+This insures a thermally stable environment, provides the ability to remain on a single pointing for the duration of each Sector, and allows for high data rates during perigee.
 Pointing is maintained by a combination of two reaction wheels and thrusters, reacting to motion data provided by fine guidance sensors (fine-point observing) or star trackers (coarse-point observing).